secretflow/spu/docs/development/type_system.rst

 Layered dispatch
 ~~~~~~~~~~~~~~~~

-A better way to is to dispatch layer by layer, for example, first dispatch by dtype, then dispatch by vtype.
+A better way is to dispatch layer by layer, for example, first dispatch by dtype, then dispatch by vtype.

 .. mermaid::